metocean/api-conventions/README.md

 time=--2008-05-11T15:30:00Z
 ```

-Both start and end times are included.
-Note that concatenating adjacent time ranges from separate queries may therefore lead to duplicate time stamps.
+Note that since all intervals include the endpoints (as stated above), concatenating adjacent time ranges from separate queries may lead to duplicate time stamps.

 ## Time interpolation